COLOSSIANS 2:9

 paying the price for sin.
 These scars are an eternal declaration that God loves

-the beginning with God.
-All things were made by him, and without him was not
+God.
+All things were made by him, and without him was not anything made that

-Jesus existed in eternity past, but He did not have a body then.
-When He came
+eternity past, but He did not have a body then.
+When He came into the world

 and marred and hung on a cross.
 That body was raised from the dead and ascended